15 Hardboiled/American Crime Essentials

 Our Man in Havana Graham Greene (1958) Satirical leftist politics.
 Much later, The Human Factor is a significant “straight” spy novel.

 Goldfinger Ian Fleming (1959) The movie franchise is far less interesting than Fleming’s sardonic novels.
 As with Sherlock Holmes, the original James Bond is weirder than you remember.
-I picked Goldfinger for the immortal golf match.
+The golf match in Goldfinger is eternally delightful.

 Other Paths to Glory Anthony Price (1975) Old wars still scar the present.
 The David Audley series is strong, with a long through line and many interesting characters viewed from different angles, but Price’s eternally pro-British politics wear after a while.
 Other Paths makes every list; for an alternate, try The Old Vengeful featuring an unusual amateur heroine.

 Hopscotch Brian Garfield (1975) Hilarious and endlessly re-readable.
 Arguably the great American spy novel.
-The movie was a minor hit but is nowhere near as good.
+The movie was a minor hit but the book is definitive.

 Missionary Stew Ross Thomas (1983) Not exactly espionage, but a knowing luxuriant thriller with plenty of government involvement.
-(DTM: Ah, Treachery!)
+One of the characters is a professional killer called Hallmark: The CIA uses Hallmark when they want to send their very best.
+(DTM: Ross Thomas: Ah, Treachery!)

-The Problem of Cell 13 and Other Stories Jacques Futrelle (circa 1905) The most famous story remains amusing despite making no sense whatsoever.
+The Problem of Cell 13 and Other Stories Jacques Futrelle (circa 1905) The famous short story remains amusing despite making no sense whatsoever.

 Before the Fact Francis Iles (1932) In a fresh twist, the murderer is known at the beginning.

 The Chinese Orange Mystery Ellery Queen (1934) I read dozens of Queens as a kid.
 Today I’m uninterested, but critical consensus suggests this is one of the best, and it holds up OK.
-The point of the mysteries are the solutions; strangely the novels remain more interesting than the tepid short stories, perhaps thanks to the famous “Challenge to the Reader.”
+Complex solutions are revealed after the famous “Challenge to the Reader.”

 The Lady in the Morgue Jonathan Latimer (1936) Madcap period piece and easily the best of the Bill Crane series.
 Others would nominate later raunchy Solomon’s Vineyard as Latimer’s masterpiece.

 The Dragon Murder Case S.S.
-Van Dine (1938) Hard to pick one from the annoying Philo Vance collection.
-Dragon has a bad reputation but I like the suspenseful supernatural aspect.
+Van Dine (1938) Hard to pick one from the annoying Philo Vance collection, but Dragon has a suspenseful supernatural aspect.
 These days I prefer reading Van Dine to Queen as Van Dine has greater camp value.

 Rebecca Daphne Du Maurier (1938) Purple writing but compelling plot.
 An influential book.